 The Public Services Division provides a number of services to families and the public divided into different sections to help facilitate your visit to our office.
 These services include Coroner case records management and release, safekeeping and release of decedent personal property, decedent billing, responding to law enforcement agency inquiries, managing civil and criminal subpoena requirements, and issuing death certificates to the mortuaries.
 Internal departmental support services include expeditious transcription of all dictated or handwritten autopsy reports, neuropathology reports, microscopic reports and offering clerical support to Deputy Medical Examiners.

 Finally, as an ongoing responsibility and overall role, Public Services staff promote the functional role of the Department of Medical Examiner-Coroner as a forensic science branch within the realm of public safety agencies that provides a crucial and necessary service to the Los Angeles County population.
-One of the ways the general public can learn more about the Department and have an opportunity to walk into the historical building, is by visiting the Medical Examiner-Coroner's quaint gift shop, “Skeletons in the Closet.”
 To read more about the specific sections of Public Services, click on each section below.

 Since the Medical Examiner-Coroner is a public safety agency, law enforcement agencies rely on the Department for several medical, investigative, and administrative documents to solve cases, use records in court, or store records with their agency.
 The Law Enforcement Support desk provides proof of death letters, Coroner case status, autopsy reports and photos to law enforcement agencies who request them.